ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta.md

 **Societies and communities**

+More information on society and community activity can be found on the [community](https://immunedynamics.io/community/) page.

 - [ISAC Marylou Ingram Scholar](https://isac-net.org/page/Marylou-Ingram-Scholars) with the [International Society for the Advancement of Cytometry (ISAC)](https://isac-net.org/).
 - 'Systems Cytometry' & NSW representative of the [Systems Immunology special interest group (SIG)](https://www.immunology.org.au/asi-programs-and-opportunities/special-interest-groups/systems-immunology/) of the [Australian and New Zealand Society of Immunology](https://www.immunology.org.au/).
-- Actively involved in a number of socities that span immunology and cytometry.
-More information can be found on the [community](https://tomashhurst.github.io/community/) page.
-- Provided peer review for [Nature Communications](https://www.nature.com/ncomms/), [Cytometry A](https://onlinelibrary.wiley.com/journal/15524930), [Cytometry B](https://onlinelibrary.wiley.com/journal/15524957), [Bioinformatics](https://academic.oup.com/bioinformatics), and [Briefings in Bioinformatics](https://academic.oup.com/bib).
+- Peer review for [Nature Communications](https://www.nature.com/ncomms/), [Cytometry A](https://onlinelibrary.wiley.com/journal/15524930), [Cytometry B](https://onlinelibrary.wiley.com/journal/15524957), [Bioinformatics](https://academic.oup.com/bioinformatics), and [Briefings in Bioinformatics](https://academic.oup.com/bib).
 - Member and grantee, the [Marie Bashir Institute for Infectious Diseases and Biosecurity (MBI)](https://www.sydney.edu.au/marie-bashir-institute/).
 - Member and frequent invited speaker with the [Oz Single Cell (OSC)](https://www.singlecells.org.au/) community, the [Australasian Cytometry Society (ASC)](https://cytometry.org.au/), the [Australia and New Zealand Society for Immunology (ASI)](https://www.immunology.org.au/), and the [Human Cell Atlas (HCA)](https://www.humancellatlas.org/) community.